 "Thousands of Minnesotans with Back and Neck Pain Don't Seek Treatment."
 (2013, June 12).
 ChiroCare.

-According to experts, roughly 5 percent of the population will suffer from painful conditions like frozen shoulder syndrome at some time in their lives.
-That makes shoulder-related pain a common occurrence and one that Florida Wellness & Rehabilitation Centers sees in our Tallahassee, FL office on a regular basis.
+According to research, about 5 percent of the population will suffer from painful conditions like frozen shoulder syndrome at some time in their lives.
+That makes shoulder pain a common problem and one that Florida Wellness & Rehabilitation Centers sees in our Tallahassee, FL office on a regular basis.

-Generally, this ailment is more common for people in their 40s, 50s, and 60s, and it tends to affect women more often than men.
-While ice, heat, and gentle stretches can often times help alleviate the pain, so too can chiropractic care.
+Usually, this condition is more prevalent for people in their 40s, 50s, and 60s, and it tends to affect women more frequently than men.
+While ice, heat, and gentle stretching can often times help alleviate the pain, so too can chiropractic.

-For example, a study published in the Journal of Chiropractic Medicine looked at 50 patients with frozen shoulder who were given chiropractic care.
-The duration of care ranged from 11 days to 51 days, with 28 days being the average.
+For example, one study published in the Journal of Chiropractic Medicine looked at 50 people with frozen shoulder who were given chiropractic care.
+The length of care ranged from 11 days to 51 days, with 28 days being the average.

 8 of the subjects reported 50-75 percent improvement